Church leaders have long been interested in why so many drift away from faithful service to the Lord.

 In more than a half-century of service to Christ, I cannot recall having seen a reprobate leave the fellowship of the church and take personal responsibility for his apostasy.
 He always plays the blame game: “It’s not my fault; they did it to me!”

-God does not condone confusion (1 Corinthians 14:33), and one is not allowed to improvise his own worship and service system (John 4:24; 17:17).
+God does not condone confusion (1 Cor.
+14:33), and one is not allowed to improvise his own worship and service system (Jn.
+4:24; 17:17).
 Such autocratic, self-focused individuals have not the slightest understanding of what genuine Christianity is.

 Of course, there are cases where people genuinely lose faith.
 Perhaps they were never grounded or they were disappointed when their expectations of God were more idealistic than informed.

-And Jesus made it very plain: excuses will carry no weight in the day of reckoning (see Luke 14:18ff).
+And Jesus made it very plain.
+Excuses will carry no weight in the day of reckoning (see Lk.
+14:18ff).